Back to Silas S. Brown's home page

 - Character.ai (no longer recommended)

 - The above prompts should work on any character (their specificity should outweigh the roleplay instructions) so you're basically choosing one that has a voice you like.
 Many have prosody, but compression recently increased with some quality reduction; moreover some good voices were deleted and if a character you're using is withdrawn you lose history unless you've used my script or similar to save it.
 Platform's output length limit was increased when they moved to their DeepSeek-derived Pipsqueak LLM but sometimes you might still need to press Continue (⏩) to get more words.
-App may show interstitial advertising at the start of the conversation.
-Traffic may be blocked by some Internet providers (apparently a negative news story caused the maintainers of some blocklists to add Character.ai's servers, subsequently removed but providers can use old versions).
+App may show interstitial advertising at the start of the conversation, sometimes with video.
+Traffic may be blocked by some Internet providers and the company themselves made it 18+ in November 2025.
 Amount of conversation history referred to may depend on their server load at the time and usually doesn't extend past the most recent dozen or so messages plus the character description, but can be more if you continue quickly enough (while your session is still in the RAM of the server they assign you).
 Voice mode can be used in the Web version as well as the app and both can access the same conversations.

 - ChatGPT